CZ-NIC/knot-resolver/doc/upgrading-to-6.rst

 The documentation structure is basically the same.
 Otherwise, you will have to search for the option in the documentation separately.

-If you have some custom Lua code in your configuration, you can use it in :ref:`lua section <config-lua>` of declarativ configuration.
+If you have some custom Lua code in your configuration, you can use it in :ref:`lua section <config-lua>` of declarative configuration.
 However, it has some limitations and we cannot guarantee 100% functionality.
 For example, a configuration based on the systemd instance name will not work.

 Reconfiguration
 ---------------

-To load the modified configuration without, just use ``reload`` and all running workers should be reconfigured without the resolver downtime.
+To load the modified configuration, just use ``reload`` and all running workers should be reconfigured without the resolver downtime.
 This was not possible before version 6.
 It was necessary to manually restart all running ``kresd@`` instances.

 .. code-block:: bash